digitalservicebund/ris-norms/doc/adr/0015-linking-origin-timeboundary-targetlaws.md

     - `<norms:geltungszeit>`: A reference to a `norms:geltungszeit` using its id.
     - `<norms:eid>`: The eId of the node within the `akn:body` containing the amending statement.
     - `<norms:zielnorm>`: The Work-ELI of the target norm being referenced.
+        - attribute `new-work`: `true` when the Zielnorm is a new work that will be created based on this reference; otherwise `false` or not present.
+This is needed for eingebundene Stammformen (embedded documents, i.e. new norms that are announced as part of an amending law).

 Example:

 ```
 <norms:legalDocML.de_metadaten xmlns:norms="http://MetadatenMods.LegalDocML.de/1.8.1/">
     <norms:geltungszeiten>